The Creators Earning $50K+/Month Aren't the Best-Looking. They Have the Best Fan Engagement.

 At-Risk Fans (10–20%)

-Perhaps sooner than you expect, certain subscribers go quiet — no opens, no engagement, no purchases.
-These are your early warning signals.
-Don’t wait for the cancellation:
+When subscribers go quiet — no opens, no engagement, no purchases — act before the cancellation:

 - Direct personal outreach: “I noticed you’ve been quiet.
 Everything okay?”